aidankmcalister/JSON-Format/README.md

 name1|value1
 name2|value2
 ```
-3. Click the "Format" button.
+3. Click the **Format** button.

-4. The tool will format the data into JSON syntax, and the result will be displayed in the "Formatted JSON Output" textbox.
+4. The tool will format the data into JSON syntax, and the result will be displayed in the **Formatted JSON Output** textbox.
 ```JSON
 {
 "name1": "value1",